Welcome from EUS-AAEM

 Diagnosis of Central Retinal Arterial Occlusion on Point of Care Ultrasound

-Karalee Bluhm, MD; Danielle Biggs, MD, FAAEM, AEMUS-FPD; Mary Rometti, MD, AEMUS-FPD; Jeffrey Greco, MD, AEMUS-FPD; and Travis Masood, MD
+Karalee Bluhm, MD; Danielle Biggs, MD, FAAEM, AEMUS-FPD; Mary Rometti, MD; Jeffrey Greco, MD, AEMUS-FPD; and Travis Masood, MD

 Case